kpdas95/EEG_Rhythm_Separation/README.md

 For any queries or help, please feel free to write an email to kpdas95@gmail.com.
 I will be happy to help.
 Any kind of suggestions is also most welcome.

-# Important you need to download and unzip code for MIF (https://github.com/kpdas95/MIF) on the working directory to use EEG rhythm separation code.
+# Important: you need to download and unzip the code for MIF (https://github.com/kpdas95/MIF) on the working directory to use the EEG rhythm separation code.